kadena-community/kadena.js/packages/apps/docs/src/docs/deploy/chainweb/troubleshoot-chainweb.md

 ---
-title: Troubleshooting Chainweb
+title: Troubleshoot Chainweb
 description:
   If you're running a node and getting something like this the following, then it means that peer synchronization has failed
-menu: Troubleshooting Chainweb
+menu: Troubleshoot Chainweb
-label: Troubleshooting Chainweb
+label: Troubleshoot Chainweb
 order: 4
 layout: full
 ---